Archangl7/pinscape-pico-json-generator/README.md

 This is an experimental tester preview, not a proven public release.
 Development started from one personally tested cabinet configuration.
 We do not yet know whether every supported sensor, output type, imported configuration, or first-time workflow is generated correctly.

-The first public phase is intended to answer a basic question: can other builders use the program without private guidance and produce configurations that the official Pinscape Pico Config Tool accepts and reports correctly?
+The first public phase is intended to answer two basic questions: can other builders use the program without private guidance and produce configurations that the official Pinscape Pico Config Tool accepts and reports correctly?
+Does the tool work as intended in the sense of building from scratch?
+I have tested this tool, but only in the sense that I can test the devices I have connected, and the configuration file needed to send that config to the pico via the pinscape pico config tool.

 Always review a generated configuration in the official Pinscape Pico Config Tool before programming hardware.
 Do not connect or activate high-power outputs based only on this generator's display.